browserify/browserify/readme.markdown

 You should use `opts.basedir` when using streaming files so that relative requires will know where to resolve from.

-You can also specify an `opts.noParse` array which will skip all require() and global parsing for each file in the array.
+`opts.noparse` is an array which will skip all require() and global parsing for each file in the array.
 Use this for giant libs like jquery or threejs that don't have any requires or node-style globals but take forever to parse.

 `opts.extensions` is an array of optional extra extensions for the module lookup machinery to use when the extension has not been specified.